unicitynetwork/state-transition-sdk-js/README.md

 ### Token Transfer

-This example begins after the previous example: here we assume that the tokens have already been minted and we wish to send the tokens to a new recipient.
+This example begins after the previous example.
+Here we assume that the tokens have already been minted and we wish to send the tokens to a new recipient.

 Note that the examples here are using some utility functions and classes that are defined below in a separate section.